Retired doctors in Italy are heading back into the fray to treat coronavirus patients

 The center of the Italian emergency is the city of Bergamo, where the public hospital has five critical patients for every intensive care bed, and where a once-retired doctor spends his days devising ways to reduce the agony of people who struggle to breath.

 Before the outbreak, 74-year-old Fredy Suter, a specialist in infectious diseases, had been semiretired, but still had a hand in palliative care.
-In February, while making the rounds in the region, he had noticed a slew of unusually serious pneumonia cases across the region.
+In February, while making the rounds in the region, he had noticed a slew of unusually serious pneumonia cases.

 Soon, tests showed at least one of those patients was positive for the coronavirus.
 Suter thinks he might have contracted the virus itself and fought off a mild case.